The travel clothing guide

 My ideal wardrobe in a suitcase.

 But then what outerwear to wear with a backpack?
-Everything else !
-The parka is king, but it can also be a jacket, a mac, an overshirt, a workwear jacket, there's no shortage of choices.
+Everything else!
+The parka is king, but it can also be a jacket, a mac, an overshirt, a workwear jacket, there is no shortage of choices.
 If you like outdoor pieces, treat yourself too, they are often designed to be worn with backpacks.

 lofoten parka kamikoshi pants karysta shoes beige blue brown

-Moreover, our Lofoten parka, released for our new Le Temps Retrouvé collection, can be worn with either a dressy or casual outfit.
-It will easily find its place in your suitcase!
+Moreover, our Lofoten parka, released for our new Le Temps Retrouvé collection, can be worn with both formal and casual outfits.
+It will easily fit in your suitcase!

 Personally, with a backpack, I carried a lot: